reapermc/wicked-expressions/docs/tutorial/if_exists.md

 # Checking if score/data exists

-Checking if an nbt value or scoreboard value exists in general requires some boilerplate code and the solutions aren't very intuitive in certain cases.
+Normally, checking if an nbt value or scoreboard value exists requires boilerplate code and the solutions aren't very intuitive.

-This feature's goal is to fix that.
+This feature attempts to fix that.

 ## Simple example